Visayan pygmy babbler: Description and taxonomy

-EBird describes the bird as "A small bird of lowland and foothill forest and edge on Leyte and Samar, frequenting middle heights in the forest.
-Rufous-brown on the crown, back, wings, and tail, with a gray chest and a blackish throat and face, all with fine white streaking.
-Note white belly and orange eyes.Voice includes a whistled "tweet! wee-too-wee-wit!

 It belongs to the genus Dasycrotapha.
 It was placed in the family Timaliidae, but recently found to be better placed in the family Zosteropidae.
 Apart from its range, It is differentiated by a darker smoky plumage compared to the reddish-brown Mindanao pygmy babbler.

 Behaviour and ecology

 They have been observed to join mixed species flocks foraging through the middle-storey and lower cannopy.
 Its diet is presumed to be small insects and possibly small fruits.

 Birds found in breeding condition with enlarged gonads in April and May which is in line with the general breeding season of Philippine forest birds.
 Otherwise, basically nothing is known about this bird.

 Habitat and conservation status

 This bird is found in primary and secondary forest from 100 to 1,100 meters above sea level..

 It has been assessed as Near-threatened by the International Union for Conservation of Nature with the population continuing to decline due to habitat loss from illegal logging, land-conversion and slash-and-burn.
 It is present in a protected area in the Samar Island Natural Park.
 While this area is listed as a national park, protection is lax and illegal logging and habitat encroachment are still rampant.

 Conservation actions proposed include further surveys in suitable habitat especially in Leyte to better understand its range and enforcement of laws on illegal loggers in its habitat.